 In May of 2011, three weeks after the wedding, Mr. Oliver fell in his home, fractured his hip, and was hospitalized.
 The social worker, Mrs. U, assessed Mr. Oliver and noted his dementia and vulnerability.
 Mrs. U spoke with the Respondent twice.
-The Respondent initially informed Ms. U that Mr. Oliver had no relatives other than a niece living out of state, and had no attorney for property.
+The Respondent initially informed Ms. U that Mr. Oliver had no relatives other than a niece living out of state and had no attorney for property.
 Mrs. U recommended that the New South Wales Public Trustee and Guardian be appointed as Mr. Oliver's guardian of property.
+The New South Wales Public Trustee and Guardian was so appointed in August of 2011.